 Glioblastomas exhibit widespread molecular alterations including a highly distorted epigenome.
 Here, we resolve genome-wide 5-methylcytosine and 5-hydroxymethylcytosine in glioblastoma through parallel processing of DNA with bisulfite and oxidative bisulfite treatments.
 We apply a statistical algorithm to estimate 5-methylcytosine, 5-hydroxymethylcytosine and unmethylated proportions from methylation array data.
 We show that 5-hydroxymethylcytosine is depleted in glioblastoma compared with prefrontal cortex tissue.
 In addition, the genomic localization of 5-hydroxymethylcytosine in glioblastoma is associated with features of dynamic cell-identity regulation such as tissue-specific transcription and super-enhancers.
 Annotation of 5-hydroxymethylcytosine genomic distribution reveal significant associations with RNA regulatory processes, immune function, stem cell maintenance and binding sites of transcription factors that drive cellular proliferation.
 In addition, model-based clustering results indicate that patients with low-5-hydroxymethylcytosine patterns have significantly poorer overall survival.
 Our results demonstrate that 5-hydroxymethylcytosine patterns are strongly related with transcription, localizes to disease-critical genes and are associated with patient prognosis.

 Johnson, Kevin C.; Houseman, E. Andres; King, Jessica E.; von Herrmann, Katharine M.; Fadu, Camilo E.; and Christensen, Brock C., "5-Hydroxymethylcytosine Localizes to Enhancer Elements and is Associated with Survival in Glioblastoma Patients" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2479.